-The Center for Multicultural Excellence is committed to advancing diversity and Inclusive Excellence throughout the University of Denver.
-As such, undergraduate student members of the Pioneer family are invited to engage in activities and programming that harness the Pioneer spirit of valuing and embracing Inclusion to the core.
+As the University strives for Inclusive Excellence, undergraduate student members of the Pioneer family are invited to engage in activities and programming that harness the Pioneer spirit of valuing and embracing Inclusion to the core.

-In addition to our many Programs & Services , CME offers these additional opportunities to contribute your stories, to meet others and to gain valuables skills and experiences for living, learning and working in our diverse society:
+Check out our many Programs & Services menu and these additional opportunities to contribute your stories, to meet others and to gain valuables skills and experiences for living, learning and working in our diverse society:

 - on-line resources, including diversity reference materials and services